unitaryfund/unitary.fund/src/content/blog/2023_collisions.md

 ![Number of observed collisions when sampling from a pure random quantum state and from the uniform distribution.](/images/2023_collisions_blog_post.png)

 This phenomenon is not very surprising: if for a pure random state some bitstrings are more likely than others, it means that they tend to get re-sampled more frequently.
 This effect can be easily turned into a quantitative benchmark for the performance of a quantum computer, via a simple function of the number of collisions observed when sampling a random circuit.
 Specifically, in our work we introduce two quantitative benchmarks: the _collision anomaly_ and the _quantum collision volume_.
-More benchmarks can be even defined to validate the joint quality of two *untrusted* quantum computers.
-More information about them can be found in the paper[^1].
+Moreover we also propose a method to cross-validate two different quantum computers by counting the number of _cross-collisions_ in their measurement outcomes.
+More technical details can be found in the paper[^1].

 ## Sampling cost and the birthday paradox